Cosmo-Tech/cosmotech-api/doc/Apis/RunApi.md

 get the list of Runs for the Runner

-    Retrieve a paginated list of all runs for a specific runner, ordered by creation time (newest first).
-Includes run state, timestamps, and basic metadata.
+    Retrieve a paginated list of all runs for a specific runner.

 ### Parameters